datacarpentry/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 **Ecoli_metadata**, and there are no other options we need to adjust.
 Click the
 <KBD>Import</KBD> button to import the data.

-Finally, let's check the fist few lines of the `Ecoli_metadata` metadata data
+Finally, let's check the first few lines of the `Ecoli_metadata` metadata data
 frame:

 > ~~~